Akinsdamito/Final-Project/README.md

 # Uploded Files
 The following file are uploded in this repository:
-* Code for data exploration
+* Code for data exploration which is written on notebook, and it it named dataexplore.ipynb
+* The data files used for the analysis named Analysis_data.json
-* The code for the extract, transformation and loading the data into CSV file, which is written in python.
+* The code for the extract, transformation and loading the data into CSV file, which is written in python and in file name process_data.py.
-* The data files used for the analysis.
+* Python functions used in the project and the file name is python_functions.py .
-* Codes for the training the models using non neural network and neural network approach
+* Codes for the training the models using non neural network and neural network approach, the directories for the two approaches are Neural_Network and NonneuralNetwork
+* Python script to train the final model save in file named NonNeural_train.py.
+* File containing additional stopwords to be remove from the dataset file name newstopword
 * A readme file that explains the information in the data.

+# Conclusion

 # Acknowledgements